azurenoops/terraform-azurerm-overlays-subscription/examples/Commerical/new_alias_and_sub_mca/README.md

-# Creating a new Alias and Subscription for an Enrollment Account with a new Microsoft Customer Account
+# Creating a new Alias and Subscription with a new Microsoft Customer Account

-This example environment demonstrates the creation of a new Alias and Subscription for an Enrollment Account with a new Microsoft Customer Account for Azure.
+This example environment demonstrates the creation of a new Alias and Subscription with a new Microsoft Customer Account for Azure.